ghadiadi/test/README.md

 # test
-learning git &amp; git hub with python project
+learning git & git hub with python project python is simple or easy to use rather than other programming language.